Voya High Yield Bond Fund Quarterly Commentary - 4Q24

 Key Takeaways

-For the quarter, class I shares of the Fund underperformed the Index on a net asset value (NAV) basis.
+For the quarter, the class I shares of the Fund underperformed the Index on a net asset value (NAV) basis.

 Total return approach, investing in below investment grade corporate securities.